Metta Led Insights

-Why the boards that close this gap fastest will not be those with the most technical expertise on the skills matrix, but those that have developed the collective intelligence to govern in conditions of genuine uncertainty.
+The boards that close this gap fastest will be those that have developed the collective intelligence to govern in conditions of genuine uncertainty.

-Board oversight of AI has become the governance question of the decade.
-The data tells us why.
+The data describes the shape of the gap.
 More than 88 percent of organisations are actively using artificial intelligence in some form.
 Only 39 percent of Fortune 100 boards disclose any structured oversight of it.
 Two thirds of directors globally report limited to no knowledge of the technology.
 One in three says AI does not reach the board agenda at all.

-Two recent reports have brought this gap into sharp focus.
+Two recent reports have brought the picture into sharp focus.
 A Deloitte memorandum published through the Harvard Law School Forum on Corporate Governance (Marks, Abrash and Probst, 2025) and a McKinsey report on board readiness for AI (Baig, Dave, Huber and Vuppala, 2025) have, independently, arrived at the same uncomfortable conclusion.
-Boards are governing organisations that have already been transformed by AI, and the board has not yet caught up.
+Boards are governing organisations that have already been transformed by AI, and the board may not have been able to catch up yet.

-For directors personally, this is material.
+For directors personally, this matters.
 Fiduciary duties do not pause while a board develops its AI literacy.
 Regulators, shareholders and litigants will, in due course, ask what the board knew, when it knew it, and what it did about the gap.
 The Deloitte data is particularly telling here.
 Seventy-two percent of boards engage their Chief Information Officer on AI matters.
-Only twelve percent engage their Chief Risk Officer.
+Twelve percent engage their Chief Risk Officer.
 That asymmetry will be a difficult position to defend in hindsight.

 The instinct, when confronted with this data, is to treat it as a knowledge deficit.
 The proposed solutions follow predictably.
 More training.
 More expert directors on the skills matrix.
 More external briefings.
 More frequent updates to the board.